depque/M1_E_Book_on_C_Programming/5_Report/README.md

 ## How:

-* users can use this code to enhance their c knowledge.
+* Users can use this code to enhance their c knowledge.

 # Detail requirements
 ## High Level Requirements: